-The Burlington School Food Project (BSFP) is committed to providing access to quality meals for all students in Burlington School District.
+The Burlington School Food Project (BSFP) is committed to providing access to quality meals for all students in BSD.
 Our team is dedicated to supporting academic success and healthy eating habits that lead to lifelong positive nutrition practices.
-Breakfast, Lunch, Afterschool Snack, and Supper are served in all schools.
+Breakfast, Lunch, and Afterschool snacks are served in all schools.